 The sweaty panic that overtakes mothers at the thought of their veggie hating offspring appearing on “Freaky Eaters” and then, as an obvious progression, “Embarrassing Bodies” is grim.

-I have read numerous parenting books and am inconsistently chopping and changing between those plans which promise the greatest success in the shortest time.
+I have read numerous parenting books and the fussy eating phase features in many of them.
+But I find myself inconsistently chopping and changing between those plans which promise the greatest success in the shortest time.